sharadregoti/tyk-docs/tyk-docs/content/tyk-on-prem/kubernetes-on-windows.md

 {{< note success >}}
 **Note**

-Installing Tyk on Kubernetes requires a multi-node Tyk licence.
-If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain an temporary licence.
+Installing Tyk on Kubernetes requires a multi-node Tyk license.
+If you are evaluating Tyk on Kubernetes, [contact us](https://tyk.io/about/contact/) to obtain an temporary license.
 {{< /note >}}

 {{< warning success >}}